CalvinTChi/PubMed_Journal_Recommendation/README.md

 `Rscript IF_scraping.R`

-Next, download a comprehensive list of journals in PubMed [here](ftp://ftp.ncbi.nih.gov/pubmed/J_Medline.txt).
+Next, download a comprehensive list of journals in PubMed from ftp://ftp.ncbi.nih.gov/pubmed/J_Medline.txt.

 Run this script to fill in impact factor of journals from Medline with scraped impact factors from CiteFactor.